mbrt/glassdb/README.md

 Note also that currently we only support
 [Google GCS](https://cloud.google.com/storage/), but adding [Azure Blob Storage](https://azure.microsoft.com/en-us/products/storage/blobs/) should be very easy.
+More work is required for
-Different is the story for [Amazon S3](https://aws.amazon.com/s3/) which lacks request preconditions on uploads.[^1]
+[Amazon S3](https://aws.amazon.com/s3/) which lacks request preconditions on uploads.[^1]